9208 Last modified March 06, 2014

-When trapped in resonant patterns to become mass, photons still radiate the fields.
-These fields radiate outward and diminish in amplitude as the square of distance.
-The fields are two weak to interact with matter except at very close proximity to their central path through space.
+When trapped in resonant patterns to become mass, photons still radiate the electric and magnetic fields that comprise them.
+These fields diminish in amplitude as the square of distance.
+The fields are too weak to interact with matter except at very close proximity to the path of their central points.
 Since they can't interact with matter, they extend right through matter.
-The fields continue to move outward forever and travel at the speed of light.
-These fields affect permittivity and permeability such that the two variables increase in amplitude as the fields increase in quantity and amplitude.
+The fields extend outward forever and affect permittivity and permeability such that the two variables increase in amplitude as the fields increase in quantity and amplitude.